Zugemibo/shopping-cart-rest/README.md

 # Shopping Cart

 Simple shopping cart implementation using Rest in Spring Boot.
+Not completed yet.

 ## Technologies used
 - Spring Boot